 A student must complete at least 48 hours in residence at King College, and at least 18 hours of the major subject must be completed at King.
-Credit achieved through CLEP may not be applied to the 48-hour minimum.
-Special permission of the Dean of the College is required for a senior to transfer credits from another institution; the last two semesters should be completed at King.
+Credit achieved through CLEP may not be applied to the 48- hour minimum.
+Special permission of the Provost is required for a senior to transfer credits from another institution; the last two semesters should be completed at King.